 - Interproximal Brush: This tool slips under your archwire to more completely remove plaque and food particles near your brackets.

 - Prescription Fluoride Toothpaste or Fluoride Rinse: Use once a day as part of your cleaning routine, if prescribed by Dr. Timock.
 For the best results, use with your interproximal brush to deliver maximum fluoride protection to your teeth.

 - Power Toothbrush or Waterpik: These devices, such as the Oral-B Professional Series toothbrush, are designed to make brushing easier and more efficient.

 Prevent Gum Disease

 Early gum disease is reversible with professional help and good home care, but if you ignore it, it can get worse.

 Gum disease is usually painless, so you need to pay attention to signs like bleeding or swollen and puffy gums.
-Carefully follow Dr. Timock or Dr. Wire’s and staff's directions on hygiene to avoid these problems.
+Carefully follow Dr. Timock’s and staff's directions on hygiene to avoid these problems.